ideas42ventures/ideas42ventures.com/src/handbook/product.md

 <figure>
   <img src="/images/handbook/team-structure-graphic.svg" alt="A representation of our team structure.
 A large circle to represent Product with two smaller, equal-size, overlapping circles to represent Design and Engineering.">
   <figcaption>The structure of our Product team.
 Design and Engineering are in service of the product.
 They also intersect.
-No one works in silos.</figcaption>
+We don't work in silos.</figcaption>
 </figure>

 ### For Entrepreneurs